 - If you are feeling unwell, stay home and reschedule for another day

-If health authorities issue advice urging folks to stay home or avoid non-essential activities, we will respond appropriately and may cancel shows and other scheduled activities in order to protect the health and safety of our community.
-But right now, we are performing as scheduled and look forward to creating some laugher with you.
+Health authorities issue advice urging folks to stay home or avoid non-essential activities.
+We have cancelled all shows, classes, teambuilding events, workshops, and other scheduled activities in order to protect the health and safety of our community.

 If you have any questions or suggestions, please don’t hesitate to contact us 206.587.2414 or email@example.com.